-Static value of a learning resource Reliability, Usage (same as Practicality), Popularity times Feedback, divided by Cost.
+Static value of a learning resource is the sum of Reliability, Usage (same as Practicality), Popularity times Feedback, divided by Cost.

 Note, in the static function, we multiply Popularity and Feedback values.
-That means, if P(j) keep increasing but there is no Feedback F(j)=0, P(j) will have no effect the static value.
+That means, if P(j) keeps increasing but there is no Feedback F(j)=0, P(j) will have no effect on the static value.

 (2) Dynamic Value

-dynamic characteristic among the six characteristics in the LRV model.
+Suitability is the only dynamic characteristic among the six characteristics in the LRV model.
 Suitability is changed dynamically when users search the resources.
-Different query keywords can cause different Suitability valueas explained in Section 5.3.1.
+Different query keywords can cause different Suitability value, as explained in Section 5.3.1.

 (3) General Formula

-The Value of resource:
+The Value of a resource is: